jamesrodenkirch/git_review/README.md

 -------
 1. cd your/git/repository
 2. /path/to/review.sh [ review|merge ]
+3. select the remote location to pull from
-3. enter merge request number
+4. enter merge request number